Arbitrary-precision arithmetic: Operations

 For a list of algorithms along with complexity estimates, see computational complexity of mathematical operations.

 For examples in x86 assembly, see external links.

 Pre-set precision

-In some languages such as REXX, the precision of all calculations must be set before doing a calculation.
+In some languages such as REXX and ooRexx, the precision of all calculations must be set before doing a calculation.
 Other languages, such as Python and Ruby, extend the precision automatically to prevent overflow.

 Example

 The calculation of factorials can easily produce very large numbers.
 This is not a problem for their usage in many formulas (such as Taylor series) because they appear along with other terms, so that—given careful attention to the order of evaluation—intermediate calculation values are not troublesome.
 If approximate values of factorial numbers are desired, Stirling's approximation gives good results using floating-point arithmetic.
 The largest representable value for a fixed-size integer variable may be exceeded even for relatively small arguments as shown in the table below.
 Even floating-point numbers are soon outranged, so it may help to recast the calculations in terms of the logarithm of the number.

 But if exact values for large factorials are desired, then special software is required, as in the pseudocode that follows, which implements the classic algorithm to calculate 1, 1×2, 1×2×3, 1×2×3×4, etc. the successive factorial numbers.